-It's no secret that our interest in the royals runs deep—even something as trivial as Meghan Markle's or Kate Middleton's diet is more than enough to pique our interest.
-Since we've already covered the former, we're moving on to the Duchess of Cambridge herself.
+It's no secret that our interest in the royals runs deep, so Kate Middleton's diet is more than enough to pique our interest.
 As Delish reports, Middleton has a few "royal" eating rules that she swears by, many of which have been revealed by royal family chef Carolyn Robb.
-Find everything we know about Kate Middleton's diet below.
+Learn everything we know about Kate Middleton's diet below.

 She loves a good curry

 According to Robb, Middleton has developed a love of cooking over the years.
-She especially loves a good curry, which is a dish of Indian origin that consists of a combination of herbs and spices like cumin, ginger, fresh or dried hot chilies, and turmeric, an extremely healthy and anti-inflammatory ingredient.
-Curries are so popular in England and beyond that the UK has adopted them as a national dish.
+She especially loves a good curry, which is a dish of Indian origin that consists of herbs and spices like cumin, ginger, hot chilies, and turmeric, an extremely healthy and anti-inflammatory ingredient.
+Curries are so popular in England that the UK has adopted them as a national dish.
 Delish also reports that the Duchess loves to host dinner parties where she personally serves her guests, despite apparently not being the best cook.

 She's reportedly tried the Dukan Diet